-- Michael J. Jakes, Esq., a partner at Finnegan with extensive appellate experience.
-Jakes leads Finnegan's appellate practice. - Wayne Sobon, Associate General Counsel and Director of Intellectual Property of Accenture and founder of NewEconomyPatents.org. - Mark A. Lemley, Professor at Stanford Law School.
+- J. Michael Jakes, Esq., a partner at Finnegan with extensive appellate experience.
+Jakes leads Finnegan's appellate practice. - Wayne Sobon, Associate General Counsel and Director of Intellectual Property of Accenture and founder of NewEconomyPatents.org. - Jeffrey R. Kuester, Thomas, Kayden, Horstemeyer & Risley, LLP; author of amicus brief for AwakenIP.com

-To arrange an interview with one of the individuals above, please contact Chuck Kabat at Schwartz Communications at 781.684.0770 or ckabat@schwartz-pr.com.
+To arrange an interview with one of the individuals above, please contact Karen Sharma at Schwartz Communications at 781-684-0770 or finnegan@schwartz-pr.com.